Data-Driven Batch Localization and SLAM Using Koopman Linearization: Experiments and Results

 \subsection{Simulation Setup}

 For both simulation scenarios, the setup consists of a robot driving in a 2D plane, receiving measurements from landmarks scattered around the plane.
 We evaluate localization and SLAM on 100 test instances, each with a 1000-timestep trajectory and 10 landmarks.
 The measurements are scaled by a constant factor of $\mu=1.05$, which our Koopman estimators will learn from data.
 We compare the performance of the Koopman estimators against MB, whose measurement model uses the correct value of $\mu=1.05$, and MBI, whose measurement model uses $\mu=1$.
+To clarify, MB and MBI are using the same raw data, but they are doing estimation with slightly different prior measurement models, thus affecting their solutions.
+See~\cite[\S8/9]{barfoot-txtbk} for how the prior measurement models are used for computing costs and Jacobians in classic Gauss-Newton estimation.